 But that’s only if you know you are absolutely sure you want to focus on metal.
 Like thoroughbred racehorses, Jackson guitars are made to do one thing, and they do it really, really well.

-While Ibanez may have a reputation as one of the best metal guitar builders on the planet, when it comes to budget guitars they make some outstanding all-around instruments for new players.
+While Ibanez may have a reputation as one of the best metal guitar brands on the planet when it comes to budget guitars they make some outstanding all-around instruments for new players.

 There are a few things I really like about Ibanez, starting with their guitar necks.
 Ibanez guitars have thin, fast-playing necks.
 This means newbies, especially those with smaller hands, may find it a little easier to fret notes.

-Ibanez also does a great job of building much of their own in-house bridges and pickups.
-This quality shines through on their high-end guitars, and trickles down to their budget instruments as well.
+Ibanez also does a great job of building much of its own in-house bridges and pickups.
+This quality shines through on their high-end guitars and trickles down to their budget instruments as well.

-Probably the two best-know Ibanez electric guitars are the RG and the S. Ibanez makes them both available as budget guitars with their GRG and GS Series.
+Probably the two best-known Ibanez electric guitars are the RG and the S. Ibanez makes them both available as budget guitars with their GRG and GS Series.